-12 In those days while Mordecai was resting at the king's gate together with Bigthan and Teresh, two of the king's eunuchs and palace guards, 2 he was aware that they had become irritated and were plotting to kill King Ahasuerus.
-3 Mordecai investigated the matter, informed the king who had the two eunuchs questioned.
+In those days while Mordecai was resting at the king's gate together with Bigthan and Teresh, two of the king's eunuchs and palace guards, 2 he was aware that they had become irritated and were plotting to kill king Ahasuerus.
+Mordecai investigated the matter, then informed the king who had the two eunuchs guestioned.
 They confessed and were put to death.

-4By order of the king, these events were recorded by Mordecai 5 who was rewarded and appointed to an office in the court.
+By order of the king, these events were recorded by Mordecai 5 who was rewarded and appointed to an office in the court.

-6In revenge for the king's two eunuchs, Haman son of Hammedatha, the Agagite who enjoyed the king's favor, sought to harm Mordecai and his people.
+In revenge for the king's two eunuchs, Haman son of Hammedatha, the Agagite who enjoyed the king's favor, sought to harm Mordecai and his people.

-1In the days of Ahasuerus - the Ahasuerus whose empire stretched from India to Ethiopia and comprised one hundred twenty-seven provinces - 2 when he occupied the royal throne in the citadel of Susa, 3 in the third year of his reign, he gave a banquet for all his officers and ministers, the Persian and Median aristocracy, chiefs of the army, the nobles and the governors of the provinces.
+In the days of Ahasuerus-the Ahasue-1 In the days of Aliqueter and India rus whose empire stretched from India to Ethiopia and comprised one hundred twenty-seven provinces-2 when he occupied the royal throne in the citadel of Susa, in the third year of his reign, he gave a banquet for all his officers and ministers. the Persian and Median aristocracy, chiefs of the army, the nobles and the governors of the provinces.
 4 For a hundred and eighty days, he displayed the riches and splendor of his empire and the wealth and pomp of his royal estate.

-5 At the close of this period, the king gave

-a banquet lasting seven days at the palace garden for all the people, great and lowly, living in Susa.
-6There were white cotton curtains and blue hangings fastened with cords of fine linen and purple to silver rings on marble pillars.
-On a mosaic pavement of porphyry, marble, mother-of-pearl and colored stones were gold and silver couches.
-7Drinks were served in a variety of golden goblets, and the royal wine flowed freely, in keeping with the king's generosity.
-8 By the king's order, each guest was allowed to drink as he pleased; all the stewards had been instructed to serve each guest according to his own wishes.
+At the close of this period, the king gave a banquet lasting seven days at the palace garden for all the people, great and lowly, living in Susa.
+There were white cotton curtains and blue hangings fastened with cords of fine linen and purple to silver rings on marble pillars.
+On a mosaic pavement of porphyry, marble, mother-ofpearl and colored stones were gold and silver couches.
+Drinks were served in a variety of golden goblets, and the royal wine flowed freely, in keeping with the king's generosity.
+By the king's order, each guest was allowed to drink as he pleased; all the stewards had been instructed to serve each guest according to his own

-9 Queen Vashti also gave a banguet for the women in the royal palace of King Aha-
+Queen Vashti also gave a banquet for the women in the royal palace of king Ahasuerus.

-10 Merry with wine on the seventh day, the king ordered the seven eunuchs who served 20:18 him as chamberlains - Mahuman, Biztha, Harbona, Bigtha, Abagtha, Zethar, and Carkas - 11 to bring into his presence Queen Vashti with her royal crown, for she was very lovely and he wished to display her beauty to the people and nobles.
-12 Queen Vashti, however, refused to come at the order of the king transmitted by the eunuchs; the king was very displeased and burned with rage.
+Merry with wine on the seventh day, 2K the king ordered the seven eunuchs who 20:18 served him as chamberlains-Mahuman, Biztha, Harbona, Bigtha, Abagtha, Zethar, and Carkas-to bring into his presence queen Vashti with her royal crown, for she was very lovely and he wished to display her beauty to the people and nobles.
+Queen Vashti, however, refused to come at the order of the king transmitted by the eunuchs; the king was very displeased and burned with rage.

-13 As was his procedure, the king consulted experts in law and justice.
-14He sum- ^{2:27} moned the seven nobles of Persia and Media who were in his personal service and held first rank in the kingdom - Carshena, Shethar, Admatha, Tarshish, Meres, Marsena and Memucan.
-15 He asked them, "According to law, what is to be done with Queen Vashti for disobeying the king's order issued through the eunuchs?"
+As was his procedure, the king con- Dn 2:27 sulted experts in law and justice.
+14 He summoned the seven nobles of Persia and Media who were in his personal service and held first rank in the kingdom-Carshena, Shethar, Admatha, Tarshish, Meres, Marsena and Memucan.
+15 He asked them, "According to law, what is to be done with queen Vashti for disobeying the king's order issued through the eunuchs?"